On the derived Lusztig correspondence: Introduction

+This result is an analogue in the $\ell$-adic setting of (a special case of) the main result of S. Gunningham \cite{Gun} in the $D$-module setting.
+We were informed by the anonymous referee that using the result of Bezrukavnikov and Yom Din, the proof of Gunningham works also in the $\ell$-adic setting (although this is not published).

-{\bf Acknowledgments :} It is a pleasure to thank P. Achar, O. Dudas, S. Gunningham, B. Hennion, L. Illusie, B. Keller and O. Schiffmann for useful discussions and O. Gabber for telling us about Verdier's paper "Un calcul triste".
+{\bf Acknowledgments :} It is a pleasure to thank P. Achar, O. Dudas, S. Gunningham, B. Hennion, L. Illusie, B. Keller, and O. Schiffmann for useful discussions, O. Gabber for telling us about Verdier's paper "Un calcul triste" and M. Romagny for his help with group action on stacks.